You are here

 - products used to test for various diseases or conditions (in vitro diagnostic devices (IVDs)), such as blood tests

-- blood, blood components and biologicals (cells and tissues).
+- vaccines, blood products and other biologicals (cells and tissues).

-We also play a regulatory role in overseeing manufacturing processes in Australia and overseas, and advertising of therapeutic goods.
+We also play a regulatory role in overseeing the manufacturing process and advertising of therapeutic goods in Australia.

 More information about how therapeutic goods are regulated can be found on our website.

-In 2017-18 we continued to progress the implementation of the Australian Government's response to the Review of Medicines and Medical Devices Regulation (MMDR) as announced in the 2016-17 Budget.
+In 2018-19 we continued to progress the implementation of the Government's response to the Review of Medicines and Medical Devices Regulation (MMDR) as announced in the 2016-17 Budget.
 Implementing the Government's reforms provides a number of opportunities for improving therapeutic goods regulation and reducing regulatory burden for industry.

 Regulator Performance Framework